-Early menopause tied to greater type 2 diabetes riskDecember 27th, 2012 in Diabetes /
+Early menopause tied to greater type 2 diabetes riskDecember 27, 2012 in Medicine & Health / Diabetes

 (HealthDay)—Women who experience early menopause have a greater risk of type 2 diabetes, according to a study published online Dec.
 10 in Diabetes Care.